Table of Contents

-This is not your typical new mum survival kit, let me make that clear!.
+This is not your typical new mum survival kit; let me clarify!
+I’m not sharing ‘must have bubble baths’ or anything like that.

+After all, moms haven’t changed since the first humans walked the earth (from a biological sense).
 We all think we’re doing things wrong or failing daily.
 It comes with the territory of being a parent.

+Or simply when it all gets too much.
 Added to the mix are the pressures of motherhood clashing with women’s emotional needs.

 This can trigger mental health issues and mood disorders, which add to the stress that a new mother is facing.

-But now for the good news.
+And now for the good news.

-You’re probably thinking “No shit Sherlock” but really think about it.
+You’re probably thinking, “No shit Sherlock” but really think about it.
+Negative thinking is a habit.
+Overthinking is a habit.
+Procrastinating is a habit.

-They take a long time to form, and an even longer time to get rid of!
+Anxiety is a… you guessed it.
+It becomes a habit.
+Whatever you practice grows stronger, which is why habits are hard to break.
+They take a long time to form and an even longer to get rid of!

 New Mum Survival Kit